 Traveling to the United States with Minors

-What documentation do I need as a single parent or legal guardian traveling with a child to the United States?
+What physical documentation do I need as a single parent or legal guardian traveling with a child across the United States border?

 The following is a list of documentation that CBP can request at the border: